vanemmerik/cuepoints_markers_plugin/README.md

 1:25:48 Patient Number 9
 ```
 As mentioned the there is no need for a `00:00` chapter or "intro" as with **YouTube** to trigger the inclusion and recognition of the chapters.
-> **Note** With little effort (for the tecchnically inclined) the plugin can be augmented to accept chapter data from a [custom field](https://studio.support.brightcove.com/admin/creating-custom-metadata-fields.html) to suit a more specific workflow.
+> **Note** With little effort (for the tecchnically inclined) the plugin can be augmented to accept chapter data from a [custom field](https://studio.support.brightcove.com/admin/creating-custom-metadata-fields.html) to suit a more specific workflows.

 > **Note** **Remember:** With this plugin you can use [cue points](https://studio.support.brightcove.com/media/general/working-cue-points-media-module.html) at the same time.
 Timestamps that are the same will be removed and the cue point metadata will override the chapter in the long description field.\
 <strong style="color: hotpink;">Use `'CODE'` cue points.
 They will render on the player in the same way</strong> as chapters found in the long description field.